valboz/VBBinaryLensing/docs/Parallax.md

 # Parallax

-In the basic light curve functions discussed in the [Light Curve Functions](LightCurves.md) section, we assumed that observer, lens and source move rectilineraly.
+In the basic light curve functions discussed in the [Light Curve Functions](LightCurves.md) section, we assumed that observer, lens and source move rectilinearly.
 Therefore, the relative lens-source angular motion is rectilinear and described by the two parameters $u_0$ and $\alpha$.

 In reality, the observer motion is not rectilinear as the Earth orbits the Sun.
 For satellite observations, the situation is similar, since all spacecraft will described curved orbits.
 In this section we will introduce a set of functions similar to the "static" ones discussed before, but including the observer motion.